Spiratatoe/me/README.md

 Finally made my personal portfolio!
 The theme I wanted to go with was a 3D asset in the middle taking focus, and since my 3D skills might not be the best, we ended up with a giant smiley face.

-A large bulk of this code was written using Claude Code, as I wanted to see how fast I could mix my own skills, my fast-turning ideas, and the convenience of AI.
-Let me say I was impressed—having fun and enjoying the whole process.
+A large bulk of this code was written using Claude Code, as I wanted to see how fast I could mix my own skills and the convenience of AI.
+Honestly it's impressive how fast you can go with it.

 Looking forward to the next iteration of this when Mr. Smiley gets older and I can try out some new front-end design!